-Alternatively referred to as cursor keys, arrow keys are keyboard keys located in-between the standard keyboard and the numeric pad on computer keyboards.
-These four keys are the left arrow (back arrow), up arrow, down arrow, and the right arrow (forward arrow).
+Alternatively referred to as cursor keys, the arrow keys are usually located in between the standard section and the numeric pad on computer keyboards.
+It is made up of four keys: the left arrow (back arrow), up arrow, down arrow, and the right arrow (forward arrow).
 The picture is an example of what the arrow keys may look like on your keyboard.
-Some keyboards such as the Microsoft Natural keyboard may arrange these keys differently.
+Some keyboards, such as the Microsoft Natural Keyboard, may arrange these keys differently.

 How are arrow keys used?